JavGoG/Back-End_Banking_Project/README.md

 ## Technical Review

 This is a back-end desktop application built with Maven, written in Java 8 and Spring.
-The project was initialized with the Spring Boot initializr tool and 4 main dependences were added to it: Spring Web, Spring Data JPA, Spring Boot DevTools and PostGreSQL driver.
+The project was initialized with the Spring Boot initializr tool, 4 main dependences were added to it: Spring Web, Spring Data JPA, Spring Boot DevTools and PostGreSQL driver.
 The application works with a 'banking' database, previously created with the command 'createdb banking' on terminal.

 <img width="150" alt="image" src="https://user-images.githubusercontent.com/85517520/196668778-37caaf09-ce49-44be-a343-2a725c05d4d5.png">